 Costumes · Reid Bartelme

-Lighting · Sarah Marcotte
+Lighting and technical direction · Sarah Marcotte

 Production · Fanny Lacour